mosparo/documentation/docs/8_api/3_statistic.md

 **Method**: GET<br />
 **Endpoint**: /api/v1/statistic/by-date<br />

-Returns the exact numbers how many spam and valid submissions your project received in the last days.
+Returns the exact numbers of how many spam and valid submissions your project received in the last days.

 :::caution
 Because mosparo deletes the submissions after 14 days, the statistic API will only return the data from the last 14 days.